 The Best Nail Polish Brands to Keep On-Hand for Home ManicuresWhen it comes to scoring a totally amazing mani, the actual polish used is just as important as the polishing technique.

-In other words, no matter whether you’re a nail painting novice, expert DIYer, or like to BYO polish to the salon, picking the right formula is essential.
+In other words, no matter whether you’re a nail painting novice, an expert DIYer, or like to BYO polish to the salon, picking the right formula is essential.

-(Because if you’re anything like us, there are few beauty issues more stress- and anxiety-inducing than a chipped manicure.)From affordable drugstore options to splurge-worthy buys—and with shades to fit every preference—here are the best nail polishes for all of your mani and pedi needs.
+(Because if you’re anything like us, there are few beauty issues more stress- and anxiety-inducing than a chipped manicure.)From affordable drugstore options to splurge-worthy buys—and with shades to fit every preference—here are the best nail polishes for all of your mani and Pedi needs.